Finishxx/tajnak-buster/README.md

 For starters the aforementioned API calls require an API *key* to be provided.
 The most basic Developer Api key automatically regenerates every 24 hours and is useful for just testing the individual API calls.
 Personal and production API keys don't regenerate on their own, but they need to be approved by Riot themselves.
-Developer and personal tokens have relatively low rate limits of 20 requests every second and 100 requests every 2 minutes.
-Production tokens start at much higher 500 requests every 10 seconds and 30,000 requests every 10 minutes.
+Developer and personal tokens have relatively low rate limits, whereas production tokens have much higher capacity.
 Personal tokens are given liberally to almost anyone with half-decent personal use-case (school work, personal site statistics etc.), production tokens on the other hand are heavily restricted.

-For Tajňák Buster a personal token was successfully acquired by registering it as a product.

 ## Big picture